About Anthropic

 As part of this team, you will lead research to baseline current models and test whether future frontier capabilities could cause significant harm.
 Day-to-day, you may decide you need to finetune a model to see whether it becomes superhuman in an eval you’ve designed; whiteboard a threat model with a national security expert; test a new training procedure or how a model uses a tool; or brief government, labs, and other research teams.
 Our goal is to see the frontier before we get there.

-• Biosecurity: You're a biologist who's concerned about the implications of AI development.
+• Biosecurity: You're a computational biologist who's concerned about the implications of AI development.
 You're an academic who researches biosecurity defense.
 You have experience modeling biological phenomena or developing advanced threat modeling simulations.

 • Science: You’re an ML researcher who builds agents to augment chemistry or biology research.
 You’ve built a protein language model and you enjoyed looking through the embedding space.
 You’re a team lead at an ML-for-drug discovery company.
 You’ve built software for astronauts or materials scientists.